Southeast England England, UK Travel Guide

 Recycling bins are widely available in public places, accommodations, and waste management centers.
 Separate plastic, paper, glass, and food waste where indicated.
 Limit your use of single-use plastics.

 The island's water supply depends on local sources.
-Be mindful of your water usage.
+Use water wisely.
 Consider offsetting your travel emissions through reputable carbon offset programs.

-Seek accommodations with environmental certifications, like the Lush Tourism scheme.
+Seek accommodations with environmental certifications, like the Green Tourism scheme.

 Support local tour operators who promote responsible practices, like minimizing environmental disturbance and respecting wildlife.